Will is descended from the Mulveys via his maternal grandfather George Laurence Unwin (1891-1975), whose mother was Rebecca Hannah Mulvey (1866-1954).

 Take your pick: one source says it originates from the gaelic O' Maoilmhiadhaigh, "the male descendant of the follower of St. Miadhach [St Michael]"; a second says it means "honourable chief" while a third says it is from the Norman for Reginald or Regenwald and means "brave councillor".

-• We believe the Liverpool Mulveys have a connection with the Mulvey shipbuilding family of Chester.
+• We believe the Liverpool Mulveys were connected with the Mulvey shipbuilding family of Chester.

-• John Mulvey 1778 was a ropemaker in Liverpool; his son William 1803 was a shipwright and grandson Robert 1832 was apprenticed as a shipwright.
+• John Mulvey b1778 was a ropemaker in Liverpool; his son William b1803 was a shipwright and grandson Robert b1832 was apprenticed as a shipwright.

 • Robert’s parents married in 1838, six years after he was born.
 Apart from his mother being a widow, we can only guess at the reasons.

-The farthest we can get back is "Michaell Mulvey, an Irishman", who on October 31 1737, at St Michael and All Saints, Hawkshead, marries Margaret Roach.
+• The farthest we can get back is "Michaell Mulvey, an Irishman", who married Margaret Roach on October 31 1737 at St Michael and All Saints, Hawkshead.
 Both lived in Cunsey, which overlooks Windermere.
 Today the Lake District is a Unesco world heritage site.
-It was just as pretty in 1737 (nearly 70 years before the poet Wordsworth's "heart with pleasure filled" and danced with 10,000 daffodils) but the landscape was industrial too – and a harsh place for much of the year.
+It was just as pretty in 1737 – nearly 70 years before the poet Wordsworth's "heart with pleasure filled" and danced with 10,000 daffodils – but the landscape was industrial, too, and a harsh place for much of the year.
 No doubt Michaell had left Ireland to seek his fortune.
-It is probable he was a coal miner – the bondsman for his marriage was collier John Sanders, although he might have worked at Cunsey Bloom Forge.
+It is probable he was a coal miner – the bondsman for his marriage was John Sanders, a collier – although he might have worked at Cunsey Bloom Forge.

-The Mulveys’ twigs include the Woods and Ramseys of Whitehaven, and the Bonds, Popes and Boultons of Formby.
-See the PDFs for more information.
+• The Mulveys’ twigs include the Woods and Ramseys of Whitehaven, and the Bonds, Popes and Boultons of Formby.
+See our detailed documents for more information.